 I hope some of my tips help you to craft your own ideal morning routine, no matter how many hours of sleep you’ve had.
 Let’s get started!

-1. Try practicing gratitude before getting out of bed.
+Practice gratitude before getting out of bed.

 Every day she wakes up with no memory of anything about her life.
-Her partner discovers a way to keep her content.
+Her partner discovers a way to bring her joy and connection.
 He creates a video that reintroduces her to her life: how she met him, her children, etc. She watches the video from her bed before she starts her day every morning.

-2. Exercise is a key part of a balanced early morning routine.
+Exercise is a key part of a balanced early morning routine.